 Lyft Plus – Service carrying up to six passengers

 If you are not already and Uber or Lyft user, you can sign up in minutes by downloading the app to your smartphone.
-If you plan to use Lyft, you can sign up at this link to receive a $15 free ride credit good toward your first rides.
+If you plan to use Lyft, you can sign up at this link to receive $50 in free ride credit good toward your first rides.
 That discount would make Lyft among your cheapest options to get to the port.

 More on Cruising From Boston